-I am pleased to confirm that Array Marketing reaffirms the support of the Ten Principles of the United Nations Global Compact in the areas of Human Rights, Labour, Environment and improve the integration of the Global Compact and its principles based on our business strategy, culture, and daily operations.
+I am pleased to confirm that Array Marketing reaffirms the support of the Ten Principles of the United Nations Global Compact in the areas of Human Rights, Labour, Environment and Anti-Corruption.

+This is our second annual Communication of Progress, within which we describe our actions to continually improve the integration of the Global Compact and its principles based on our business strategy, culture, and daily operations.
 We also commit to sharing this information with stakeholders using our primary channels of communication.